thiennguyen0897/thiennguyen0897/README.md

 - 👋 Hi, I’m @thiennguyen0897
 - 👀 I’m interested in PHP, Linux, both Development and Operation process in a app/website/software life cycle...
-- 🌱 I’m currently learning to be the ultimate DevOps.
+- 🌱 I’m up for freelance work for most of the time.
+Ready to face challenges.
 - 📫 How to reach me: Go to my website.

 <!---